-Asia dominates the top three slots for the most popular seats in international arbitration, with Singapore and Hong Kong coming in second and third, respectively, behind only London.
-The Hong Kong International Arbitration Centre ("HKIAC" or "Centre") is one of the https://arbitration.qmul.ac.uk/media/arbitration/docs/ LON0320037-QMUL-International-Arbitration-Survey-2021\19\ WEB.pdf.
+Asia dominates the top three slots for the most popular seats in international arbitration, with Singapore and Hong Kong coming in second and third, respectively, behind only London.2 The Hong Kong International Arbitration Centre ("HKIAC" or "Centre") is one of the most popular international arbitration centres in the world, reporting a record high of disputes referred to it in 2023.
+HKIAC-administered arbitration can be particularly interesting to IP rights holders, as the HKIAC has a panel of arbitrators specifically dedicated to IP disputes.

-1 90% of respondents in a survey preferred international arbitration for resolving cross-border disputes. https://arbitration.qmul.ac.uk/ media/arbitration/docs/LON0320037-QMUL-International-Arbitra- tion-Survey-2021\19\WEB.pdf.
+^{1 90%} of respondents in a survey preferred international arbitration for resolving cross-border disputes. https://arbitration.qmul.ac.uk/ media/arbitration/docs/LON0320037-QMUL-International-Arbitra- tion-Survey-2021_19_WEB.pdf.